 A total of EUR 3,043 thousand in financial assets measured at amortised cost (other financial assets) was assigned to Stage 1 (no significant increase in credit risk since the initial recognition), where allowances for credit losses are measured on the basis of 12-month expected credit losses.
+A total of EUR 1 thousand in financial assets measured

-A total of EUR 1 thousand in financial assets measured at amortised cost (other financial assets) and the associated allowances for credit losses in the amount of EUR 1 thousand were classified as Stage 3 (non-performing financial assets), where allowances for credit losses are measured on the basis of the lifetime expected credit losses on a financial instrument.
+A total of EUR 1 thousand in financial assets measured at amortised cost (other financial assets) and the associated allowances for credit losses in the amount of EUR 1 thousand were classified as Stage 3 (nonperforming financial assets), where allowances for credit losses are measured on the basis of the lifetime expected credit losses on a financial instrument.